Soliman-soad/tyro-edu/README.md

 ## Tyro education
 Tyro education is a learning platform.
 This website is created by react.
 And here we use many npm library.
 Website design is created by tailwind css.

+* We have many course that have enroll option.
+* we have login and register option
+* get premium access that you can in if your are register or login.
+* we have blogs option where we have some question answer.
+* we have theme toggle system in our nevbar where you can change theme.

 ## Utility that used!
 * React router dom has been used here. we also used private route here.
 * firebase authentication  system has been used.